Streets and Squares

 Brest, Belarus, Dzerzhynsky Street

 The same corner in 1916.
-One additional storey was built after WW2
+A third storey was added to the building after WW2.

 Brest, Belarus, Dzerzhynsky Street